AwesomesauceLabs/piglet-viewer/README.md

 # Footnotes

-[1]: The WebGL build can only load models from `.glb` and `.zip` files (not `.gltf` files).
+<a name="footnote1">1</a>.
+The WebGL build can only load models from `.glb` and `.zip` files (not `.gltf` files).
 The main issue with loading `.gltf` files in a web browser is that they typically reference other files on the user's hard drive (e.g. PNG files for textures), and web browsers aren't allowed to load arbitrary files from the user's hard drive, for security reasons.
-There is a similar issue for opening `.gltf` files on Android [3][3].
+There is a similar issue for opening `.gltf` files on Android<sup>[3](#footnote3)</sup>.

-[2]: Performance of PigletViewer in Google Chrome can be greatly improved by [enabling hardware acceleration](TODO) (i.e. GPU acceleration) in the browser settings.
-This option is currently disabled in Chrome by default.
+<a name="footnote2">2</a>.
+Performance of PigletViewer in Google Chrome can be greatly improved by [enabling hardware acceleration](TODO) (i.e. GPU acceleration) in the browser settings.
+(This option is currently disabled by default in Chrome.)

-[3]: Opening `.gltf` files generally does not work Android.
-The problem is that the file browser app will pass a [content URI]( https://developer.android.com/guide/topics/providers/content-provider-basics#ContentURIs) for the input `.gltf` file to the PigletViewer app, rather than a real file path.
-This is fine, except that PigletViewer cannot resolve any relative file paths that are referenced by the `.gltf` file (e.g. PNG files for textures), because it does not know the path to the input `.gltf`.
-There is a similar issue for opening `.gltf` in the WebGL build [1][1].
+<a name="footnote3">3</a>.
+Opening `.gltf` files from file browser apps does not work on Android.
+The main problem is that the file browser apps send PigletViewer an opaque [content URI]( https://developer.android.com/guide/topics/providers/content-provider-basics#ContentURIs) for the input `.gltf` file, rather than a file path.
+This means that PigletViewer cannot resolve relative file paths used inside the `.gltf` file (e.g. paths to PNG files).
+There is a similar issue for opening `.gltf` files in the WebGL build<sup>[1](#footnote1)</sup>.

-[4]: There are substantial changes to WebGL builds in Unity 2020, which require using a different WebGL template (`Piglet2020`).
+<a name="footnote4">4</a>.
+There are substantial changes to WebGL builds in Unity 2020, which require using a different WebGL template (`Piglet2020`).
 For a detailed discussion of WebGL-related changes in Unity 2020, see:  [https://forum.unity.com/threads/changes-to-the-webgl-loader-and-templates-introduced-in-unity-2020-1.817698/"](https://forum.unity.com/threads/changes-to-the-webgl-loader-and-templates-introduced-in-unity-2020-1.817698/)